-Upon determination of a unified vision that is desirable to the community and economically feasible, Metro will prepare Development Guidelines.
+Upon determination of a unified vision that is desirable to the community and economically feasible, Metro will prepare Development Guidelines which will be presented to the Board for approval.
 The Development Guidelines will articulate the following project expectations:

 - Scale and Program.
-Results of the market and zoning analysis, Neighborhood Income Analysis and Community Engagement community outreach, and neighborhood income and rent levels will be reflected in the Development Guidelines to set expectations for proposals. - Transit Infrastructure Requirements- (if applicable).
+Results of the market and zoning analysis, community outreach, and neighborhood income and rent levels will be reflected in the Development Guidelines to set expectations for proposals. - Transit Infrastructure Requirements. (if applicable).
 To the extent that additional transit investments are required to create a developable parcel, the scope and estimated cost for such improvements will be disclosed. - Regulatory and Planning Framework.
 In communities where there has been a recent community plan or specific plan update or extensive outreach and visioning effort, the Development Guidelines will be informed by that document.
 The Development Guidelines will also incorporate relevant Metro plans and policies. - Community-Informed Development Vision.
-The Development Guidelines will outline site-specific, community-informed priorities based on site analysis and Ceommunity Engagementoutreach. - Project ChecklistSite Infrastructure and Design Requirements.
+The Development Guidelines will outline site-specific, community-informed priorities based on site analysis and community outreach. - Project Checklist.
 Transit-oriented developments are expected to be walkable, human-scaled, and supportive of alternative transportation modes, among other attributes.
-These attributes will be encompassed in the Site Infrastructure and Design Requirements comprise a standardized "project checklist" to adviseinclude design-related expectations such as the treatment of ground floor uses, pedestrian enhancements, community spaces and the like. - Design Criteria.
+These attributes will comprise a standardized "project checklist" to include design-related expectations such as the treatment of ground floor uses, pedestrian enhancements, community spaces and the like. - Design Criteria.
 The Development Guidelines will specify urban design elements and site plan expectations unique to the site, as well as environmental graphics and public art for each project, if applicable. - Community-Informed Evaluation Criteria.
 Community members will be invited to provide input on the evaluation criteria as part of the Development Guidelines so that the ultimate determining factors for selection are transparently communicated before a solicitation.